Skip to content8.3M ENTRIES PAID ·Calculate yours →

 How much are IEEPA tariff refunds worth?

 Approximately $166 billion was collected from 330,000+ importers across 53 million shipments between April 2025 and February 2026.
-As of April 14, 2026, 56,497 importers had completed ACH registration and are eligible for $127 billion in refunds including statutory interest.
+About $127 billion is eligible for refund in Phase 1 — roughly 82% of the total — including statutory interest at 7% per year for individuals and 6% for corporations, compounded daily under 19 CFR 24.36 from the date CBP originally collected the duty.
 Individual refunds depend on entry volume and the country-specific IEEPA rate paid (10% baseline up to 46% for Vietnam).

 Who qualifies for Phase 1 IEEPA refunds?